How to Create a Contacts Database in Microsoft® Access

 CW // This section may contain content that you may find harrowing.

-People who have asked for help admitted that when they created their databases they had not given enough thought to its foundations.
+People who've asked for help admitted that when they created their databases they had not given enough thought to its foundations.
 Not one of those people claimed to have completed any data modelling.

 Instead, they whacked in a few tables and then spent what they now recognise was an inordinate amount of time on user interfaces and reports.